Writing

 The Rosetta Stone (196 BC) bears writing in three different scripts.
 Hieroglyphs (top) and Demotic (middle) record the same text in the Egyptian language, while an equivalent passage in Greek uses the Greek alphabet (bottom).
 These correspondences were key to the decipherment of Egyptian hieroglyphs in the early 19th century.

-Writing is the act of creating a persistent representation of language.
-A writing system includes a particular set of symbols that are called a script, as well as the rules by which they encode a particular spoken language.
-Every written language arises from a corresponding spoken language; while the use of language is universal across human societies, most spoken languages are not written.
+Writing is the act of creating a persistent, usually visual representation of language on a surface.
+As a structured system of communication, writing is also known as written language.
+Historically, written languages have emerged as a way to record corresponding spoken languages.
+A particular set of symbols, called a script, as well as the rules by which they encode a particular spoken language, is known as a writing system.
+In some rare cases, writing may be tactile rather than visual.

-Writing is a cognitive and social activity involving neuropsychological and physical processes.
-The outcome of this activity, also called writing (or a text) is a series of physically inscribed, mechanically transferred, or digitally represented symbols.
-Reading is the corresponding process of interpreting a written text, with the interpreter referred to as a reader.
+The cognitive and social activity of writing involves neuropsychological and physical processes whose physical output is also called writing (or a text): a series of physically inscribed, mechanically transferred, or digitally represented symbols.
+Reading is the activity of encountering a text and construing its symbols.

+Literacy is the ability of reading and writing.

-In general, writing systems do not constitute languages in and of themselves, but rather a means of encoding language such that it can be read by others across time and space.
-While not all languages use a writing system, those that do can complement and extend the capacities of spoken language by creating durable forms of language that can be transmitted across space (e.g. written correspondence) and stored over time (e.g. libraries).
-Writing can also impact what knowledge people acquire, since it allows humans to externalize their thinking in forms that are easier to reflect on, elaborate on, reconsider, and revise.
+In general, writing systems do not constitute languages in and of themselves, but rather a durable means of representing language such that it can be understood by people at a later time.
+While the use of language is universal across human societies, most spoken languages are not written.
+Those with a writing system can complement and extend the capacities of spoken language, transmitting it across space (e.g. written correspondence) and storing it for future reading (e.g. libraries).
+Writing can also change people's relationships with the knowledge they acquire, since it allows humans to externalize their thinking in forms that are easier to reflect on, process more slowly, elaborate on, reconsider, and revise.

 Tools, materials, and motivations to write

 Any instance of writing involves a complex interaction among available tools, intentions, cultural customs, cognitive routines, genres, tacit and explicit knowledge, and the constraints and limitations of the systems used.
 Writing implements used to make physical inscriptions include fingers, styluses, ink brushes, pencils, pens, and many styles of lithography; writing surfaces on which inscriptions may be made include stone tablets, clay tablets, bamboo slips, papyrus, wax tablets, vellum, parchment, paper, copperplate, and slate.

 The typewriter, as well as the digital word processor, allow individual writers to produce visually consistent text mechanically via a keyboard.

-Advancements in natural language processing and natural language generation have resulted in software capable of producing certain forms of formulaic writing (e.g. weather forecasts and sports reporting) without the direct involvement of humans after initial configuration or, more commonly, to be used to support writing processes such as generating initial drafts, producing feedback with the help of a rubric, copy-editing, and helping translation.
+Early advancements in natural language processing and natural language generation resulted in software capable of producing certain forms of highly formulaic writing (e.g. weather forecasts, brief summaries of sporting events, and financial-market overviews) without the direct involvement of humans after initial configuration.
+Later developments found broader applications in writing support, such as generating initial drafts, producing feedback with the help of a rubric, copy-editing, and helping translation.
+Most recently, software such as generative pre-trained transformers can, when provided with a prompt, generate longer and plausibly register-appropriate texts without additional human input.